 'Radioactive': Marie Curie's Life Story Told in Cyanotype

-In her biography of this extraordinary woman, Laren Redniss uses an image printing process critical to the discovery of both x-rays and radioactivity
+In her biography of an extraordinary woman, Laren Redniss uses an imaging process critical to the discovery of x-rays and radioactivity

 Marie Curie is one of the most extraordinary figures in the history of science.
 A pioneer in researching radioactivity, a field the very name for which she coined, she was not only the first woman to win a Nobel Prize but also the first person to win two Nobel Prizes, and in two different sciences at that, chemistry and physics.
 In Radioactive: Marie & Pierre Curie: A Tale of Love and Fallout, artist Lauren Redniss tells the story of Curie through the two invisible but immensely powerful forces that guided her life: radioactivity and love.
 It's a turbulent story—a passionate romance with Pierre Curie (honeymoon on bicycles!), the epic discovery of radium and polonium, Pierre's sudden death in a freak accident in 1906, Marie's affair with physicist Paul Langevin, her coveted second Noble Prize—under which lie poignant reflections on the implications of Curie's work more than a century later as we face ethically polarized issues like nuclear energy, radiation therapy in medicine, nuclear weapons, and more.